open/close all folders

-- Beetlejuice gets essentially cloned during the episode "Splitting Image."
+- Beetlejuice gets essentially cloned during the episode "Spitting Image."
 It's heartwarming enough that both sides fight for Lydia's attention; but then after spending the episode bickering, the two agree to merge into one - because they realize Lydia's not happy and they just can't have that.
 She hugs him in response.

 - In "Worm Welcome," just look at the expression on his face when he realizes Lydia's in trouble.
 He even helps her save a baby sandworm, creatures he hates above all else.

 - In "It's A Wonderful Afterlife," Beetlejuice wishes away his afterlife, and everyone's lives seem leagues better due to the fact that he's not around.
 Everyone, that is, except Lydia, who is absolutely miserable without him.
 Just seeing her like this - and learning that he can never see her again - makes Beetlejuice want his old life back.
 And he was pretty much OK with everything else up until that point.